Covered in this article:

 Currency Conversion Surcharge

-To specify a cash conversion surcharge, go to Account Settings > Preferences and look for the “Cash Conversion Surcharge” field to set a rate.
+To specify a cash conversion surcharge, go to Settings > Policies > [Individual Policy Name] > Reports and look for the “Cash Conversion Surcharge” field to set a rate.
 This surcharge will be applied to any new expenses recorded in a non-output currency.
 In other words, any currency other than the policy's currency, or the personal output currency for those expenses off-policy.

-Important notes: The surcharge is applied on a personal account basis, so this will need to be set in the account settings section and not in the policy editor.
+Important notes: The surcharge is applied on a personal account basis, so this will need to be set in your personal policy settings.

 Expenses that have the surcharge applied will have a notation as shown below: